Accommodation in Mexico

-There are a range of accommodation options in Mexico, varying wildly in style, size, quality and price.
-Expats in Mexico might choose to live in an urban apartment block, or an older colonial-style building, perhaps shared by a few other people, or even in a brand-new condominium complex, kitted out with all modern conveniences.
+There is a range of accommodation options in Mexico, varying wildly in style, size, quality and price.
+Expats might choose to live in an urban apartment block, or an older colonial-style building, perhaps shared by a few other people, or even in a brand-new condominium complex, kitted out with all modern conveniences.

 Those looking to live outside the city limits (where rent is considerably lower) might even be able to rent a room in a ranch-house (hacienda) during their stay in the country.

 Renting accommodation in Mexico

 The process of renting property in Mexico, through "official channels" at least, can be tricky.